Learning Outcomes

 Question: Is the prior consistent statement admissible?

-Answer: Yes.
-A prior consistent statement made before the alleged motive to fabricate arose is admissible to rehabilitate the witness's credibility and, under the Federal Rules, may also be admitted as substantive evidence.
+Yes.
+A prior consistent statement made before the alleged motive to fabricate arose is admissible to rehabilitate the witness’s credibility by rebutting the charge of recent fabrication.
+Under FRE 801(d)(1)(B), it is also admissible substantively for the truth of the matter asserted.

 Exam Warning

-Impeachment by prior inconsistent statement is limited if the inconsistency relates only to a collateral matter.
-Extrinsic evidence is not permitted to prove inconsistency on collateral issues.
+Impeachment by prior inconsistent statement or conduct is limited if the inconsistency relates only to a collateral matter.
+Extrinsic evidence may not be used solely to contradict the witness on collateral issues or to prove specific instances of untruthfulness under FRE 608(b).

 Revision Tip

-Always determine whether a prior inconsistent statement is being offered for impeachment only or also as substantive evidence.
-Check if the statement was made under oath at a prior proceeding.
+Always determine whether a prior inconsistent statement is being offered for impeachment only or also as substantive evidence:

 Key Point Checklist